csev/htaccess-indexes/README.md

 - `$SHOW_BREADCRUMBS`: Whether to show breadcrumb navigation
 - `$PAGE_TITLE`: Custom page title

+## Password Protection

+The application includes optional cookie-based password protection.
+To enable it:

+1. **Enable password protection**: Set `$PASSWORD_PROTECTION_ENABLED = true;` in `config.php`
+2. **Set a password**: Change `$SITE_PASSWORD` to your desired password
+3. **Customize settings** (optional):
+   - `$AUTH_COOKIE_NAME`: Name of the authentication cookie (default: 'htaccess_auth')
+   - `$AUTH_COOKIE_EXPIRY`: How long the cookie lasts in seconds (default: 2 weeks)

+### How it works

+- When password protection is enabled, users will see a login form on their first visit
+- After entering the correct password, a secure cookie is set that lasts for 2 weeks
+- Users won't be prompted for the password again until the cookie expires
+- The cookie is HTTP-only and secure (HTTPS only) for enhanced security

+### Security considerations

+- The password is stored in plain text in `config.php` - ensure this file is not publicly accessible
+- Cookies are set with secure flags (HTTP-only and secure) to prevent XSS and man-in-the-middle attacks
+- The authentication uses a simple hash-based verification - for production use, consider implementing more robust security measures
+- Remember that this is still basic authentication - for highly sensitive content, consider using proper web server authentication

 ## Usage

 - **Browse folders**: Click on folder names to navigate into them